raphaelquast/EOmaps/README.md

 ## 🔨 installation

-The to install EOmaps (and all its dependencies) via the `conda` package-manager, simply use:
+To install EOmaps (and all its dependencies) via the `conda` package-manager, simply use:

 ```python
 conda install -c conda-forge eomaps